Why study this course

 Integrated theoretical and practical components of learning, teaching and assessment

 We are the only dental school in Wales.

-CC including Biology or Human Biology with (where applicable) a pass in the practical element of the A level.
+CC-CD including grade C in Biology or Human Biology.
+A pass in the practical element of the A Level ir normally required.
 Please note, General Studies and Critical Thinking will not be accepted.